-All our pupils get assessed during the school year against the Early Learning Goals and their End-of Year attainment against these is communicated to you in the school report and more widely, as part of our statutory assessment results.
+All state Reception children undertake a statutory reception baseline assessment (RBA) in autumn.
+Our pupils also get assessed during the school year against the Early Learning Goals and their End-of Year attainment against these is communicated to you in the school report and more widely, as part of our statutory assessment results.